Professor Cédric John

 Research Interests

 My main interest resides at the intersection of machine learning, deep-learning and geosciences.
 Specifically, my team and I work extensively on computer vision applied to the interpretation of cores, logs, and satellite imagery.
-This can be in the context of interpreting the environment of deposition of carbonate and clastic rocks, monitoring the health of coral reefs via satellite images, or interpreting the landforms of other planets, such as Mars.
+The domain where we apply these techniques range from climate change, meteorology, interpreting the environment of deposition of carbonate and clastic rocks, monitoring the health of coral reefs via satellite images, or interpreting the landforms of other planets, such as Mars.

 I am also very interested in Natural Language Processing (NLP), in particular with respect to field-specific lexus.
 For instance, can we use deep-learning NLP to augmente the description of cores, or help with automated interpretation and classification of a large corpus of documents.